jaeffhong1/University-Project/PHASE_1/API_SourceCode/db/model_sqlalchemy_2/model/README.md

 # done!
 ```
-Exiting the session automatically commits your additions.
+Exiting the session automatically commits your changes.
 Disable this with: `session.Connection(commit_on_exit=False)`.
 Then, within the session use `dbs.commit()` to manually commit your changes.

 ### More complicated writing/inserting of rows with relationships
 Often you will need to add an Article, which stores an id to an EventDate.
 Instead of manually creating an EventDate, then fetching its ID, you can set it by creating the EventDate object inside the article object.
 When the changes are committed, the EventDate will also be added.